Djacon/obsidian-ml-notes/ML & DL/Machine Learning/Supervised learning/Linear models/Classification/Linear Classifier.md

-**Linear classifiers** are a type of machine learning [[Classification]] algorithm used for predicting the class of a given input.
+**Linear classifiers** are a type of machine learning [[classification]] algorithm used for predicting the class of a given input.
 The basic idea behind these models is to use a linear function to separate the different classes

 #### Prediction formula:
 $$